Deputy National Coordinator for Operations

 Chief Operating Officer

-Lisa A. Lewis serves as the deputy national coordinator for operations and chief operating officer at the Office of the National Coordinator for Health Information Technology.
-In these positions, she is responsible for providing executive oversight and setting the strategic direction for matters related to program integrity, budget formulation and execution, grants and contracts management, human capital, information technology, and operational services.
+Lisa Lewis Person serves as the deputy national coordinator for operations and the chief operating officer at the Office of the National Coordinator for Health Information Technology.
+She has dedicated her exemplary and extensive federal career to serving the American people with excellence.
+In her current role, she is responsible for providing executive oversight and setting the strategic direction for matters related to program integrity, budget formulation and execution, financial assistance and acquisitions management, human capital, information technology, operational services, enterprise risk management, freedom of information act (FOIA) requests, legislative affairs, cybersecurity, and enterprise architecture.
+She has created an outstanding operations infrastructure in ONC and has developed a team of leaders and staff that excel in every operational area.